 If Dad loves root beer, this would be a great treat for him!
 ENJOY!

 Unlike the majority of society, I'm neither a Coke or Pepsi girl.
 I prefer Sprite or Root Beer.
 But actually, I prefer a Root Beer Float if I'm gonna' bother drinking soda!

-In my small town, we had an A&W restaurant, complete with car hops, when I was growing up.
-The drive-in restaurant is still there today, although it is awaiting its new opening under new ownership (HURRY!!!!)
-Mike's Drive-In will still serve the beloved A&W Root Beer and the RB Floats in a frosty mug!
+For many decades in my small town, we've had an A&W drive-up restaurant, complete with car hops.
+Mike's Drive-In is a southern illinois landmark, located in West Frankfort, Il.
+They still serve the beloved A&W Root Beer and the RB Floats in a frosty mug!
 People travel for miles to enjoy this treat that takes us all back to a simpler time.

-This time last year, Big AL went for a little getaway to celebrate our anniversary and part of our trip included "Antiquing" In Historic Cape Girardeau, Missouri.
-I found an old A&W mug to serve my float and I couldn't wait to bring it home, wash it up and enjoy my float in a frosty mug-all proper like.
+Several years ag my husband and I went for a little getaway to celebrate our anniversary and part of our trip included "Antiquing" In Historic Cape Girardeau, Missouri.
+I found an old A&W mug to serve my float and I couldn't wait to bring it home, wash it up and enjoy my float in a frosty mug-all proper-like.

 I made it, took the photo, and then before I could lick my lips, Big AL took it and woofed it all down!

 His response when he laid the empty mug back on the counter?
 "Man, that was good!"